 I wouldn't bother with car hire for 2 days.

 Far too many great pubs to recommend one without knowing what area you'll be in.
-I like obscure non-touristy ones, maybe where the regulars are watching a match. about 8 years ago
+I like obscure non-touristy ones, maybe where the regulars are watching a match. over 8 years ago

 Have a look at Time Out's guide to upcoming events in London: